 This is an optional accessory.
-It will plug into the appliance at the rear of the appliance.
+It will plug into the appliance next to the power outlet located behind the left cast side panel.
 An icon will display on the wall control when the appliance has lost main power and is running on battery back-up.